Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 Monitoring Plans of Safe Care

-If an alternative response assessment is initiated as a result of a report of child abuse or neglect, a decision that services are required may not be made if the person responsible for the child's welfare complies with the resulting referred services and POSC for the substance-exposed newborn.
-The department shall determine whether a person responsible for the child's welfare has complied with the referred services and POSC for the substance-exposed newborn.
-If the department determines a person responsible for the child's welfare has not complied with the referred services and POSC for the substance-exposed newborn, an assessment of the initial report of child abuse or neglect may be completed.
+If an alternative response assessment is initiated as a result of a report of child abuse or neglect, a decision that a child is confirmed abused or neglected may not be made if the person responsible for the child's welfare complies with the resulting referred services and POSC for the substance-exposed infant.
+The department shall determine whether a person responsible for the child's welfare has complied with the referred services and POSC for the substance-exposed infant.
+If the department determines a person responsible for the child's welfare has not complied with the referred services and POSC for the substance-exposed infant, an assessment of the initial report of child abuse or neglect may be completed.

-In policy: As required by the Child Abuse Prevention and Treatment Act (CAPTA), when a newborn has been identified as a substance-exposed newborn, CPS workers must monitor the POSC.
-The worker must ensure implementation of the POSC by following up with service providers and collateral contacts, including the family and other parties involved in the plan.
+In policy: As required by the Child Abuse Prevention and Treatment Act (CAPTA), when an infant has been identified as a substance-exposed newborn, CPS workers must monitor the POSC.
+The worker must ensure the implementation of the POSC by following up with service providers and collateral contacts, including the family and other parties involved in the plan.

 The POSC shall be monitored through a minimum of the following actions:

-• Following hospital discharge, weekly contacts (with face-to-face contact every other week) must be made by CPS workers with the parents/caregivers and the infant.
+• Following hospital discharge, weekly contacts (with face-to-face contact every other week) must be made by CPS workers with the parents or caregivers and the infant.

 • Any other children in the home must be assessed for safety throughout the assessment.

-• The worker must make at least one face-to-face, or via electronic means, visit with each participant who agrees to act as a resource for emergency care of the infant in the POSC.
+• The worker must make at least one face-to-face or via electronic means visit with each safety support person who agrees to act as a resource for emergency care of the infant in the POSC.

 • The worker must contact (via email, text, etc.) each participant who is an informal support at least every other week.